 Not a take-a-year-off-and-see-the-world trip, we decided to try something different.
 Shift our lifestyle, spending large chunks of the year on the road, coming home from time to time (often for sports seasons or other obligations), then heading back out again.
 Our goal is to forge a new “normal,” where travel is an integral element of our life, not something we do to “get away” from it all, and education is something that happens everyday, everywhere, not just in a classroom.

-It’s from our very special little beach town that we launched our Family Vagabonding adventures.
-We’re your typical American family — mom and dad, two kids at home, two off to college.
-Family Vagabonding is our family’s journey of discovery, education, adventure, and yes, family bonding.
+It’s from our very special little beach town that we launched our Family Vagabonding adventures, our family’s journey of discovery, education, adventure, and yes, family bonding.

 In the early days, we chose to celebrate this quest for discovery by each selecting a pseudonym, based on the spirited adventurers — both real and fictional — whose stories captivated us.
 With this most recent redesign and relaunch of the site, we’ve decided it’s time to come out, retire the pseudonyms, and simply hang on to their spirits.